roccoblues/dotfiles/README.md

 # install all brew dependencies
 brew bundle

-# copy dotfiles to the appropriate places
+# symlink dotfiles to the appropriate places
-make
+./install
 ```